Territorial Domain

 The Territorial Domain defines land formally constituted under Charter.

-When land is constituted under Charter, it forms a unified Domain organized around a permanent architectural center.
+When land is constituted under Charter, it forms a unified Domain organized around a permanent architectural and territorial anchor.

 Within this framework, land operates as a coherent territorial order rather than as a collection of divisible properties.